Datascientistzxcv/restaurants/README.md

 # Getting started
 `NOTE`: A working knowledge of setting up a react-native project using react-native cli is required.
-Check (here)[https://facebook.github.io/react-native/] for how to do this.
+Check [here](https://facebook.github.io/react-native/) for more on this.

 - clone the project `git clone https://github.com/larrystone/restaurants.git`